DanPearce/CI_PP4_TheForum/README.md

 | Project Creation | 'django-admin startproject theforum' |
 | App Creation | 'python3 manage.py startapp forumboard' |

-3. Under the project's folder, settings.py is now avaliable, under 'INSTALLED_APPS' added the new apps name 'forumboard'
+3. Under the project's folder, settings.py is now available, under 'INSTALLED_APPS' added the new apps name 'forumboard'

 4. After creation of the models.py document - in the terminal, the following commands were then used:
 <br><code>'python3 manage.py makemigrations' prepares the document for migration</code>